 There are four other beaches connected to Gokarna beach separated by the hillocks.
 A trek along these rocky cliffs connecting the five Gokarna beaches have several vantage points offering breathtaking vistas of the perpetual blue Arabian Sea.

-Drive out of the chaotic city streets to the Om beach which is around 6 km away from Gokarna.
+Drive out of the chaotic city streets to the Om beach one of the top beaches in Gokarna which is around 6 km away from Gokarna.
 The route winds through the pretty landscape of dry grasslands, rocky terrain, and dense forests.

 Half the way stop by for a splendid panoramic view of the Kudle beach nestled in the lush green coconut palms.